andre-geldenhuis/Latex-Short/05-five.md

 ---
 layout: page
 title: LaTeX
-subtitle: Where The Magic Happens
+subtitle: Where The Magic Happens -- Preamble and Macros
 minutes: 10
 ---
 > ## Learning Objectives {.objectives}
 >
 > * Preamble
 > * Macros
+> * References

 If you have been following along you should have roughly the following document in ShareLatex.
 You should also havea  folder called images